Scientific theory: Unification

 In some cases, two or more theories may be replaced by a single theory that explains the previous theories as approximations or special cases, analogous to the way a theory is a unifying explanation for many confirmed hypotheses; this is referred to as unification of theories.
 For example, electricity and magnetism are now known to be two aspects of the same phenomenon, referred to as electromagnetism.

 When the predictions of different theories appear to contradict each other, this is also resolved by either further evidence or unification.
 For example, physical theories in the 19th century implied that the Sun could not have been burning long enough to allow certain geological changes as well as the evolution of life.
 This was resolved by the discovery of nuclear fusion, the main energy source of the Sun.
 Contradictions can also be explained as the result of theories approximating more fundamental (non-contradictory) phenomena.
 For example, atomic theory is an approximation of quantum mechanics.
-Current theories describe three separate fundamental phenomena of which all other theories are approximations; the potential unification of these is sometimes called the Theory of Everything.
+Current theories describe three separate fundamental phenomena of which all other theories are approximations; The potential unification of these is sometimes called the Theory of Everything.

 Example: Relativity

-In 1905, Albert Einstein published the principle of special relativity, which soon became a theory.
-Special relativity predicted the alignment of the Newtonian principle of Galilean invariance, also termed Galilean relativity, with the electromagnetic field.
-By omitting from special relativity the luminiferous aether, Einstein stated that time dilation and length contraction measured in an object in relative motion is inertial—that is, the object exhibits constant velocity, which is speed with direction, when measured by its observer.
-He thereby duplicated the Lorentz transformation and the Lorentz contraction that had been hypothesized to resolve experimental riddles and inserted into electrodynamic theory as dynamical consequences of the aether's properties.
-An elegant theory, special relativity yielded its own consequences, such as the equivalence of mass and energy transforming into one another and the resolution of the paradox that an excitation of the electromagnetic field could be viewed in one reference frame as electricity, but in another as magnetism.
+In 1905, Albert Einstein published the theory of special relativity.